Setup guide

 To connect to Snowflake with basic username and password authentication, you have two options:

-You can also specify your credentials in plain form in the connection configuration file like the following sample:
+Specify your credentials in plain text YAML format in the connection configuration file like the following sample:

 type: SNOWFLAKE